swimos/swim/swim-system-js/swim-core-js/@swim/uri/README.md

 linked list, `UriPath` provides a familiar array-like interface.

 The `UriPath.parse` static method parses a URI-encoded path string to a structured `UriPath` list.
-The `UriPath.from` static method constructs a `UriPath` instance from a sequence of unencoded URI path components.
+The `UriPath.of` static method constructs a `UriPath` instance from a sequence of unencoded URI path components.
 The `UriPath.toString` instance method returns a memoized URI-encoded path string.